 Joanne Wolfe, MD, MPHAssociate Professor of Pediatrics, Harvard Medical SchoolDivision Chief, Pediatric Palliative Care Service, Department of Psychosocial Oncology and Palliative CareQuality of Life, Pediatric Oncology, Palliative Care

-Alexi Wright, MD, MPHInstructor in Medicine, Harvard Medical SchoolOutcomes Research, Gynecologic Oncology
+Alexi Wright, MD, MPHAssistant Professor of Medicine, Harvard Medical SchoolOutcomes Research, Gynecologic Oncology

 Matthew B. Yurgelun, MDInstructor in Medicine, Harvard Medical SchoolCancer Genetics and Prevention, Gastrointestinal Cancer

-Karen M. Emmons, PhDProfessor, Department of Society, Human Development, and Health, Harvard School of Public HealthVice President for Research and Director of Kaiser Foundation Research Institute
+Karen M. Emmons, PhDProfessor, Department of Social and Behavioral Sciences, Harvard School of Public HealthVice President for Research and Director of Kaiser Foundation Research Institute

 Deborah Schrag, MD, MPHChief, Division of Population Sciences617firstname.lastname@example.org

 Judy E. Garber, MD, MPHDirector, Center for Cancer Genetics and Prevention617email@example.com